GENERAL PATHOLOGY, PHARMACOLOGY AND MICROBIOLOGY

 Cell injury and cell death.
 Basic elements of oncology.

 Inflammation, hemostasis, tissue repair and their alterations.
 CLINICAL MICROBIOLOGY.
 General bacteriology.
 General virology.
 Transmission of infectiopus diseases.
 Elements of infectious diseases of interest for physiotherapists.
 PHARMACOLOGY.
 Elements of general pharmacology: pharmacodynamics and pharmakinetics.
-Modifiers of drug effects.
+Factors modifyng drug response.
 Drug toxicity.
 Special pharmacology: neuromuscolar drugs, pain therapy, antiinflammatory drugs, antirheumatic and antigout drugs.

 Basic oncology: classification and nomenclature, epidemiological features, benign and malignant tumors, invasivity and metastasis, host-tumor relationships, grading and staging.